dose78/CARMA/README.md

 CARMA is our communication-avoiding recursive matrix multiplication algorithm.
 We use Cilk for the parallelism, and MKL for the base-case multiplication.
 Research in progress.

 ### Setup
 Define the search space by editing `sweeper.sh`.
+Define carma's depth by editing `carma.c`.

 ### Usage
 ```